Beginner Horse Riding Mistakes To Avoid

 Tip:

 To prevent it from happening, maintain the same rhythm as your horse.
-Your elbows, forearms, wrist, hand, and reins should all be aligned along with the bit in your horse’s mouth.
+Your elbows, forearms, wrists, hands, and reins should align with the bit in your horse’s mouth.
 That is the height your arms should be at whenever you ride.

 12. Overlooking Tack Inspections & Maintenance

 Another common mistake that new riders often make is ignoring tack inspections.
-While most tack pieces are made of leather, it can wear, shred and snap if not taken care of properly.
-It can be very dangerous, especially if the leather pieces start fraying, and if the girth buckle and stirrup leather get detached from the metal piece that holds it to the saddle.
-But you can improve the longevity and quality of your tack through regular inspection and cleaning.
+While most tack pieces are made of leather, they can wear, shred, and snap if not handled properly.
+It can be very dangerous, especially if the leather pieces start fraying and the girth buckle and stirrup leather detach from the metal piece that holds it to the saddle.
+However, you can improve the longevity and quality of your tack through regular inspection and cleaning.

 Tip:

-Clean your tack regularly with tack cleaners to keep the elasticity and suppleness of the leather pieces, especially if it has gotten wet because wet leather will crack and stiff when the water dries out.
-You can also clean the saddle pads to remove dirt, fungi, and molds that cause it to wear.
-Scrubbing and cleaning the metal pieces, such as bits and stirrups, will also prevent it from rusting.
+Clean your tack regularly with tack cleaners to keep the elasticity and suppleness of the leather pieces, especially if they have gotten wet because wet leather will crack and stiffen when the water dries out.
+You can also clean the saddle pads to remove dirt, fungi, and molds that cause wear.
+Scrubbing and cleaning the metal pieces, such as bits and stirrups, will also prevent them from rusting.

 13. Trying a Difficult Challenge Too Early